Diversity Summer Internship Program (DSIP) Faculty Information

 - Aiding in the development of communications materials

 While exact hours may vary, interns are expected to work 35-40 hours/week on their research project.
 In addition, interns attend mandatory Monday seminars, draft a research paper, prepare and execute an oral presentation and design a research poster.
 For more information about mentor expectations, click here.

 Funding an intern is not a requirement for DSIP faculty but in order to help us fill all projects and provide the most opportunities, we welcome financial contributions when available.
 Some faculty members may also be eligible for Diversity Supplement support from the NIH.

 Guest Speakers Needed

-Faculty in the Bloomberg School of Public Health are also invited to participate in DSIP by presenting their work (30-45 minutes) during Monday morning seminars throughout the program beginning June 3.
+Faculty in the Bloomberg School of Public Health are also invited to participate in DSIP by presenting their work (30-45 minutes) during Monday morning seminars throughout the program beginning the first week of June.
 Interested faculty can email Jessica Harrington with preferred dates and topic information.

 For more information about the Diversity Summer Internship Program contact Jessica Harrington in the Office of Student Life.